 “Our relationship with the community has been harmonious throughout the project with consultation being undertaken from day-one by the National Grid’s Community Relations Team.
 One particular challenge was the small footprint of the site; facilitating deliveries of large pieces of kit required careful planning and regular liaison with the Garrett Business Park residents.”

-Monitor praise for new technology
+Praise for new technology

 Praising this new technology, Scheme Monitor Chris O’Sullivan said: